AntoineSavage/pizzascript/README.md

 (list (list) (list 1 2 3) (list "hello" 'world "!" ) )
 ```

-The square bracket notation (i.e. using `[` and `]`) is useful for cleaning-up the source code, while the `list` function is useful to represent a list as a form, i.e. while quoting and unquoting
+The square bracket notation (i.e. using `[` and `]` ) is useful for cleaning-up the source code, while the `list` function is useful to represent a list as a form, which simplifies quoting and unquoting lists

 All lists have type `'list`, which corresponds to the previously mentioned `list` function